JimmyKenMerchant/jimmy-codeviewer/README.txt

 = 1.0.3 =
 * README.txt modified
+* Capsulation of JavaScript by objectification to 'JIMMY_CODEVIEWER'

 = 1.0.2 =
 * Enabled to use special characters in enclosed contents in 'spansearch' series.